 SAL Heavy Lift GmbH

-Through its fleet of 16 heavy lift vessels, SAL Heavy Lift provides customised and reliable sea transportation solutions for all types of project cargoes, including equipment for the oil and gas industry, heavy machinery, wind energy, cranes and floating cargo.
+Operating as an exclusive agent for a fleet of 14 heavy lift vessels, SAL Heavy Lift provides a broad range of customised and highly reliable sea transportation solutions capable of carrying all types of cargo, from heavy machinery and equipment for the oil and gas industry to offshore wind energy equipment, cranes and floating cargo.

 SAL Heavy Lift GmbH